Wilmer Valderrama Reveals Lesson He and That ‘70s Show Co-Stars Want to Teach Their Kids - E! Online

 For Wilmer, who welcomed daughter Nakano with fiancée Amanda Pacheco in February 2021, his latest role as a voice actor in Encanto is not only notable for the movie's critical acclaim, but also hit very close to home on a personal note.

-"We were talking about this when we were recording Encanto that this is the first role of me playing a father while actually being a father," he told E!
-News.
+"We were talking about this when we were recording Encanto that this is the first role of me playing a father while actually being a father," he said.
 "So, it was beautiful.
 It was beautiful to be able to see that."

 And as far as he's concerned, Wilmer thinks he's steering in the perfect direction professionally.
 "I think that there's so much that I'm doing in my career now that is really consciously about when [Nakano] looks back at her father," he continued, jokingly adding, "I know that I'll never be cool to her."